Acoustic: Comfort, Health & Safety

 "Few people have ever experienced real comfort - thermal, visual, or acoustic - but once they do, they tend to want more of it."
 (Hawken, Lovin & Lovins.
 Natural Capitalism) Occupants in a noisy space can feel irritable, distracted, anxious, hostile and annoyed, sometimes without consciously making the connection to noise.
 Also, Hearing loss (from noise exposure) is one of the leading occupational hazards - and is 100% preventable.
 Employees that suffer from hearing loss are 55% more likely to have a workplace accident.
 Other health problems associated with noise exposure include headaches, tinnitus, high blood pressure, heart problems, respiratory ailments, and even negative fetal development.

-Creating peaceful environments with portable electricity is hard!
+Creating peaceful environments with power equipment is hard!

 We've done thousands of hours of research, design, testing and prototyping to get the best and most useful product on the market for this application.
 It goes without saying though, that just because our products reduce the exposure and noise intensity of portable generators and machinery, doesn’t mean the user should have a reduced sense of responsibility or danger awareness while using inherently dangerous products such as generators.
 We want everyone to be as vigilant and safe as possible while using our products.
 Safety is NO accident!!
 Please read and follow all the setup, safety, cautions, hazards and warnings when using a ZombieBox product or any dangerous equipment to which our enclosures are accessory appliances.